10 All-Natural Remedies To Get Rid Of Facial Redness

 2. Green tea

 Green tea is hailed for its antioxidant and anti-inflammatory properties, both when ingested and as a topical extract.
 One of the most impressive parts of green tea makeup is the polyphenols5, powerful antioxidant molecules that have been shown in studies to help treat acne when used topically.
 They’re also beneficial for protection of UV rays6 which is a contributing factor for dilated vessels and redness in photo aging.
 These properties might also help treat rosacea, according to a 2005 study that showed that 70% of women reported having less facial redness when compared to their placebo counterparts.

 3. Aloe vera

 It's the go-to ingredient for sunburns for a reason.
 Much like Manuka honey, aloe vera has been used for centuries as a healing plant.
-The clear gel inside the leaves of this succulent is where the magic lies; it has anti-inflammatory, antibacterial, antiviral, and antioxidant properties, all of which promote overall skin healing.
-It's also able to inhibit inflammatory reactions in the skin and thromboxane, a lipid that inhibits healing, and less inflammation means less redness.
+The clear gel inside the leaves of this succulent is where the magic lies7; it has anti-inflammatory, antibacterial, antiviral, and antioxidant properties8, all of which promote overall skin healing.
+It's also able to inhibit inflammatory reactions in the skin and thromboxane9, a lipid that inhibits healing, and less inflammation means less redness.